 The biomedical imaging certificate is open to UNC-Chapel Hill degree-seeking graduate students.
 Admission to the certificate program consists of a three-step process:

 - Submitting an application: Matriculated students are required to fill out a simple admission form, containing basic demographics, prior education, and current degree pursued.
 Additionally, they are required to submit a brief 1-2 page statement of interest and proposed course of study plan.

 - Based on the application, particularly the statement of interest, the program coordinator the co-director will recommend a faulty advisor for the prospective applicant.
 The applicant will be expected to meet with the advisor to discuss her or his specific interests.
 The interview will also serve as a screening mechanism to ensure that the applicant’s background is appropriate for the certificate coursework and that the program is a good match for her or his needs.

-- Advisor’s approval of application and practicum plan will complete the admissions process.
+- Advisor’s approval of application and internship plan will complete the admissions process.